 If you pass away during the first year, the company will pay your beneficiary 40% of the death benefit.
 If you die in the second year, the death benefit payout will be 70%.
 After the waiting period, your beneficiary would receive 100% of the death benefit.

 Guaranteed Issue Life Insurance

 Guaranteed issue burial insurance is your last option to purchase life insurance coverage.
 Guaranteed issue final expense insurance does not have a medical exam, and you don’t have to answer health questions either.

-If you die within the waiting period, your beneficiary will only receive the return of premium plus interest which is commonly 10%.
-But, if you die due to an accident 100% of the death benefit will be available to your beneficiaries.
+If you die within the waiting period, your beneficiary will only receive the return of premium plus interest, commonly 10%.
+But, if you die due to an accident, 100% of the death benefit will be available to your beneficiaries.

 GETTING APPROVED FOR AFFORDABLE LIFE INSURANCE

-Aside from working with an independent life insurance agency to help you get approved for coverage, there are a couple of things you can do to get affordable life insurance and increase your chances of getting covered.
+Aside from working with an independent life insurance agency to help you get approved for coverage, you can do a couple of things to get affordable life insurance and increase your chances of getting covered.

 You could lower your life insurance premium if you: